HoangVanBinh0712/EC-Final-BankingOnline/README.md

 # EC-Final-Project
-To run this project, firstly install handlerbar 5.1 in your terminal: npm install express-handlebars@5.1.0<space><space>
+To run this project:
+1. install handlerbar 5.1 in your terminal: npm install express-handlebars@5.1.0
-Then, you can start project with: npm start<space><space>
+2. you can start project with: npm start
-Open your browser, and access to address: http://localhost:3000<space>
+3. Open your browser, and access to address: http://localhost:3000